BeanstalkFarms/Beanstalk-Analytics/docs/dev.md

 The frontend leverages the [Next.js](https://nextjs.org/) React development framework.

-Dependencies are managed by yarn.
+Dependencies are managed via yarn.
 Follow [this](https://yarnpkg.com/getting-started/install) guide to install yarn on your machine.

 ### Frontend Dependencies